TITLE 86: REVENUE

 PART 435 CHARITABLE GAMES ACT

-a) Any person, firm, or corporation which sells, leases, lends, distributes, or otherwise provides to any organization licensed to conduct charitable games events in Illinois any charitable games equipment must obtain a license to do so from the Department except as provided in Section 435.120(b)(4).
+a) In General.
+No person shall sell, lease, lend, distribute or otherwise provide to any organization licensed to conduct charitable games events in Illinois any charitable games equipment, without having first obtained a supplier's license to do so from the Department except as provided in subsection (h) (Section 6 of the Act).

-2) No supplier shall sell, lease or distribute to any charitable games licensee any item of charitable games equipment not included on the list or any amendments thereto described in subsection (b)(1) above, nor shall any supplier sell, lease or distribute to any charitable games licensee any item of charitable games equipment at a price other than the price on file with the Department.
-Changes in price must be reported to the Department 30 days prior to such change.
+B) No supplier shall sell, lease or distribute to any licensed organization any item of charitable games equipment not included on the list (or any amendments to the list) described in subsection (b)(1), nor shall any supplier sell, lease or distribute to any charitable games licensed organization any item of charitable games equipment at a price other than the price on file with the Department.
+Changes in price must be reported to the Department 30 days prior to the change.

-4) Suppliers may deliver equipment to a licensed organization up to one day before the date of the scheduled event, if the contract with the licensed organization specifies an early delivery date.
-Such delivery is authorized only when the supplier delivers the equipment to a secured location (e.g., a location whose access is restricted to the licensed organization with whom the supplier has contracted).
+C) Suppliers may deliver equipment to a licensed organization up to one day before the date of the scheduled event, if the contract with the licensed organization specifies an early delivery date.
+Delivery is authorized only when the supplier delivers the equipment to a secured location (e.g., a location where access is restricted to the licensed organization with whom the supplier has contracted).

 d) The following general provisions apply to all licensed suppliers: